 - You will spend a lot of time grooming the Husky, but thankfully he is a very clean pooch.

 The Siberian Husky is a wonderful dog breed who is full of life and laughter.
 He will keep any family on their toes, and he commands lots of attention, stimulation, and exercise.
-If you are an active person looking for an energetic canine sidekick, you cannot get much better than the Siberian Husky.
+If you are an active person looking for an energetic canine sidekick, you cannot get much better than this pup.
 No matter what kind of activities you chuck his way, he will take it on with a smile on his face.

 To enjoy a long and happy life with the Siberian Husky, you need to be sure that you are the right family for him.
 Because if you are taking him on just for his stunning looks (which many families do), you will quickly realize that he can make your life difficult.
 Hopefully, after reading this breed guide, you know exactly whether he is the right pooch for you.
 If he is, we guarantee that welcoming him into your life will be one of the best choices you’ll ever make!